Chandler Smith: Driver, No. 18 Charge Me Toyota

 NASCAR Camping World Truck Series Overview:

 Veteran crew chief Danny Stockman will once again call the shots for Smith and the No. 18 team in 2022.
-Stockman’s drivers have produced eight victories at KBM since he joined the organization in 2020, including four with Smith behind the wheel.
+Stockman’s drivers have produced six victories at KBM across his first two seasons, including two with Smith behind the wheel in 2021.
 The veteran crew chief captured a Truck Series championship with Austin Dillon in 2011 and also won an Xfinity Series championship with Dillon in 2013.
-Stockman has been atop the pit box for two Truck Series races at Richmond, both with Smith, with a best result of fourth in last year’s event.
+Stockman’s drivers have collected two top-five finishes racing on dirt tracks in the Truck Series, with his best result Smith’s runner-up finish at Knoxville last year.

 Chandler Smith, Driver Q&A: